Choose Your Help Topic Below

 Fuel Pump Diagnosis Tips from Carter (PDF file – requires Adobe Acrobat Reader to view).

-When the driver turns the ignition key on; the (PCM) energizes a relay that supplies voltage to the fuel pump.
-As a result, The motor inside the pump starts to spin; and runs for a few seconds to build pressure.
-A timer in the (PCM) limits how long the pump will run until the engine starts.
-Finally, Fuel is drawn into the pump; through an inlet tube and mesh filter sock.
-The fuel then exits the pump through a one-way check valve.
+So, when the driver turns the ignition key on; the (PCM) energizes a relay that supplies voltage to the pump.
+As a result, the motor inside the pump starts to spin.
+Then, runs for a few seconds to build pressure.
+Consequently, a timer in the (PCM) limits how long the pump will run until the engine starts.
+Next, fuel is drawn into the pump; through an inlet tube and mesh filter sock.
+Finally, the fuel then exits the pump, through a one-way check valve.

-A fuel filter traps any rust; dirt or other solid contaminants; that may have passed through the pump.
-As a result, preventing such particles from clogging the fuel injectors.
+So, a fuel filter traps any rust; dirt or other solid contaminants; that may have passed through the pump.
+As a result, preventing such particles from clogging the injectors.

-The fuel then flows to the fuel supply rail on the engine; and is routed to the individual fuel injectors.
-Consequently, A fuel pressure regulator on the fuel rail maintains fuel pressure; and routes excess fuel back to the tank.
-But, On newer vehicles with returnless (EFI) systems; the fuel pressure regulator is located in the fuel tank.
-Consequently, it is part of the fuel pump module.
-As a result, There is no fuel return line from the engine back to the tank.
+So, the fuel then flows to the supply rail on the engine.
+And, is routed to the individual injectors.
+Consequently, a pressure regulator on the rail maintains pressure; and routes excess fuel back to the tank.
+But, on newer vehicles with return less (EFI) systems; the pressure regulator is located in the tank.
+Consequently, it is part of the pump module.
+As a result, there is no return line, from the engine back to the tank.